0simp/AviaPlugins/README.md

 After installing the plugin, open your user settings and click on the "appearance" tab.
 Once you've done that, the plugin should work.
 You can test it by reacting to a message with any default emoji and if the emoji is rendered from your selected emoji pack, the plugin works.

+# Impersonate

+Adds a button to user context menus to impersonate them (set their username and avatar as a masquerade)

+**A few notes:**

+Ava's [masquerade](https://raw.githubusercontent.com/AvaLilac/Ava-s-AviaClient-Plugins/refs/heads/main/masquerade.js) plugin is required for this plugin to function

+Right clicking a user and pressing the impersonate button does not work.
+Instead, you have to left click the user you want to impersonate, click the 3 dots on their profile, then press the impersonate button.

+Masquerading only works in channels where you have permission.
+It does not currently work in dms but apparently that's gonna change at some point

 # ShrinkEmojis

 It shrinks emojis 🤯